BV-BRC/BV-BRC-Docs/docroot/user_guides/data/data_types/genomic_features.rst

 Genomic Features
 ================

 Genomic Features are defined segments of a genome.
 Most often features will code for proteins or RNAs, however some correspond to pseudogenes or repeat regions.
-We currently support over 40 `Genomic Feature Types <organisms_taxon/genome_annotations.html>`_.
+We currently support over 40 `https://docs.alpha.bv-brc.org/user_guides/organisms_taxon/genome_annotations.html>`_.

-Learn how to find and use PATRIC Feature Tables in our `Feature Tab User Guide <..organisms_taxon/features.html>`_.
+Learn how to find and use PATRIC Feature Tables in our `Feature Tab User Guide <https://docs.alpha.bv-brc.org/user_guides/organisms_taxon/genome_annotations.html>`_.

 Genome Annotation